Nothing is more useful to a sales manager than a sales pipeline chart that gives a comprehensive view of the funnel.

 We can see that in this month, there is £600k of Opportunities due to close.
 This value is split by the various Opportunity Stages.
 In salesforce, hover over each Stage for additional detail.

 This is powerful information from a sales management point of view.

-Tip: When the Pipeline by Stage chart is first created in many businesses, it doesn’t bring the immediate clarity you expect.
+When the Pipeline by Stage chart is first created in many businesses, it doesn’t bring the immediate clarity you expect.
 That’s because the pipeline is full of opportunities with Close Dates in the past.
 In fact, the chart looks more like a bedraggled washing line.
-However, that problem of Close Dates in the past can be easily fixed.
+However, that problem of Close Dates in the past can be fixed easily.

 Current month pipeline strength

 Let’s stick with our assumption that we’re in the middle of October right now.
 And, in this case, let’s assume our typical sales cycle is 3 months.

 As a sales manager looking at my October projected revenue, I want to know just how robust the October pipeline really is.

 For example, those deals that are in Prospecting: